Chris Hann

-Chris M. Hann (born 4 August 1953) is a British social anthropologist who has done field research in socialist and post-socialist Eastern Europe (especially in Hungary and Poland) and the Turkic-speaking world (Black Sea coast and Xinjiang, N-W China).
+Christopher Michael Hann (born 4 August 1953) is a British social anthropologist who has done field research in socialist and post-socialist Eastern Europe (especially in Hungary and Poland) and the Turkic-speaking world (Black Sea coast and Xinjiang, N-W China).
 His main theoretical interests lie in economic anthropology, religion (especially Eastern Christianity), and long-term history (the Eurasian landmass).
 After holding university posts in Cambridge and Canterbury, UK, Hann has worked since 1999 in Germany as one of the founding Directors of the Max Planck Institute for Social Anthropology in Halle/Saale.
 Hann has made significant contributions to the subfield of economic anthropology.

 Early life

 Hann was born in Cardiff, the first child of parents (of mixed Irish, English and Welsh ancestry) themselves born and brought up in the Welsh capital.
-In the same year the family moved to the new town of Cwmbrân, in Monmouthshire.
+In the same year the family moved to the new town of Cwmbran, in Monmouthshire.
 Hann was brought up in a monolingual English-speaking environment immediately south of the “Border Country” of Raymond Williams.